rocket4321/nmap_tracker/README.md

 # Breaking Changes (minimal):

-- config option 'consider_home' is future replacement for 'home_interval'
+- config option 'consider_home' is replacement for 'home_interval'.
+Change from minutes to seconds to match device tracker standards.

 Highly Recommended fields: